Distinguished Research Professor of Mathematics

 Fax: (706) 542-5907 or (706) 542-2573

 Email: lorenzin at uga dot edu

 I am the Faculty Director of the Research and Training Group Algebra-Algebraic Geometry-Number Theory (AGANT) supported by a $2,000,000 RTG grant from the NSF (2014-2019).
-I also serve on the Executive Committee of the department.
+I also chair the Personnel Committee of the department in 2018-2019.